 After your backpacking trip, no matter how many days it lasted, you may use any shuttle bus to exit the park.
 Simply wait anywhere along the Denali Park Road and wave down a shuttle bus as it approaches.
 The driver will let you know whether or not there is room for you.
-The shuttle bus schedule will help you figure out when buses are traveling past various landmarks on the road.
+Remember to carry a copy of the transit bus schedule, available at the backcountry desk.

 Detailed Planning Resources